-Publication of Inaccurate or Unfavourable Research by Securities Analysts or Other Third Parties
+Publication of Inaccurate or Unfavourable Research by Securities Analysts or Other Third Parties parties.

-The trading market for Common Shares may rely in part on the research and reports that securities analysts and other third parties choose to publish about the Corporation.
-The Corporation does not control these analysts or other third parties.
 The price of the Common Shares could decline if one or more securities analysts downgrade the Common Shares or if one or more securities analysts or other third parties publish inaccurate or unfavourable research about the Corporation or cease publishing reports about the Corporation.